-“Cancer is not a collection of unrelated diseases that each need to be treated individually, cancer is one disease—a mitochondrial disease—and diseased mitochondria prefer glucose and glutamine for fuel.
+“Cancer is not a collection of unrelated diseases that each need to be treated individually.
+Cancer is one disease—a mitochondrial disease—and diseased mitochondria prefer glucose and glutamine for fuel.
 Healthy cells with healthy mitochondria are flexible and can adapt to just about any fuel source, but not cancer cells.
 In fact, the majority of cells in our body function best when they burn fat for energy.
 Cancer cells are bad at burning fat, because fat burning requires respiration, which requires healthy mitochondria.”
 Thomas Seyfried

-Fred Hatfield is a man with a long list of accomplishments; some of them include weight-lifting champion, author, millionaire-businessman, and husband.
-But his greatest accomplishment of all has been healing from his terminal cancer in the nick of time.
+Dr Fred Hatfield is a man with a long list of accomplishments; they include weight-lifting champion, author, millionaire-businessman, and husband.
+But his greatest accomplishment of all has been healing from stage 4 prostate cancer that had spread to the bone.
 “The doctors gave me three months to live because of widespread metastatic cancer in my skeletal structure,” he recalled.
 He also heard that same prognosis from 3 different doctors.
 His wife Gloria recollects, “It’s a horrible, horrible feeling to have someone tell you that the person that you love only has three months to live and you’re not going to be with him any more,” she said.

-Hatfield’s cancer recovery was not a surprise to Dr. D’Agostino, who researches metabolic therapy.
+Hatfield’s cancer recovery was not a surprise to Dr. D’Agostino.
 When he and his team of scientists at the University of South Florida removed carbohydrates from the diets of lab mice, they survived highly aggressive metastatic cancer even better than if treated with chemotherapy.
-“We have dramatically increased survival with metabolic therapy,” he said.
-“So we think it’s important to get this information out.”
-This diet is not just successful with mice in the lab, Dr. D’Agostino has also seen similar success in people.
+“We have dramatically increased survival with metabolic therapy.
+So we think it’s important to get this information out.”
+This diet is not just successful with mice in the lab, Dr. D’Agostino has also seen similar results with people.
 “I’ve been in correspondence with a number of people, at least a dozen over the last year-and-a-half to two years, and all of them are still alive, despite the odds.
 So this is very encouraging.”